Peter Magubane: Middle and later years

-He left Drum to become a freelancer.
+Magubane left Drum to become a freelancer.
 In 1967, he was employed by the Rand Daily Mail.
 In 1969, he was sent to photograph a demonstration outside Winnie Mandela's jail cell.
 He was arrested, interrogated and then put in solitary confinement.
 The charges were dropped in 1970.
 However, Magubane was banned from photography for five years.
 In 1971 he was imprisoned again and spent 98 days in solitary confinement and then spent six months in jail.

-Following his release, Mugabane was assigned to cover the Soweto riots which occurred from June through to August 1976.
-He was arrested, beaten up and had his nose broken.
+Following his release, Magubane was assigned to cover the Soweto riots which occurred from June through to August 1976.
+This was an uprising led by students to protest the apartheid state.
+The result of the uprising was many students were arrested, beaten, or even shot by the police.
+Magubane was arrested, beaten up and had his nose broken.
 Eventually, he was released at the end of 1976.
 The series of pictures he took brought him international recognition and acclaim.
 In February 1977, he would win an excellence in journalism award, sponsored by Stellenbosch Farmers' Winery and presented by Walter Cronkite.

 This led to other opportunities.
 He worked on assignments for Time magazine, the United Nations and for Sports Illustrated photographing a series about the South African teenage runner Zola Budd.

+In 1983, Magubane was awarded the Coretta Scott King Illustrator Award for his book Black Child.
+This book compiled much of his photography and highlighted the effect of apartheid on black children in South Africa.

 In 1985, Magubane spent time in hospital recovering from buckshot wounds received when he was caught in police crossfire at a funeral near Johannesburg.

+Magubane became Nelson Mandela's photographer after he was released from prison in 1990.
+He was Nelson Mandela's photographer until he became president in 1994.

-In 2006, the South African Post Office issued a miniature sheet, commemorative envelope and a special canceller on National Women's Day.
+In 2006, the South African Post Office issued a miniature sheet, commemorative envelope and a special canceller postmark on National Women's Day.
 This commemorates the march on 9 August 1956 when 20,000 women from all parts of South Africa staged a second march on the Union Buildings to protest against the pass laws.
 They left petitions containing more than 100,000 signatures at the Prime Minister's door.
-The photograph used on the miniature sheet was taken by Peter Magubane during the march and features some of the women who led the 1956 march: Lilian Ngoyi, Helen Joseph, Sophia Williams-De Bruyn and Rahima Moosa.
+The photograph used on the miniature sheet was taken by Peter Magubane during the march and features some of the women who led the 1956 march: Lillian Ngoyi, Helen Joseph, Sophia Williams-De Bruyn and Rahima Moosa.

-Magubane has ceased working in photojournalism and now concentrates on art photography.
-He is documenting the surviving tribal ways in post-apartheid South Africa in colour.
+Magubane ceased working in photojournalism and later concentrated on art photography.
+He documented the surviving tribal ways in post-apartheid South Africa in colour.
 These photographs have been published under the African Heritage Series banner.